 - Limit your puppy’s access.
-Too many new places, smells, and people at once may confuse him.
-Instead, let him explore a designated area where you are, too.
-Then introduce him to the rest of the house, one room at a time.
+Too many new places, smells, and people at once may confuse them.
+Instead, let them explore a designated area where you are, too.
+Then introduce them to the rest of the house, one room at a time.

 - Choose a potty spot.
-Start by taking him to the outside area where you want him to eliminate.
-When he does relieve himself, use a command that you’ll stick to, like “go potty” and reward him with a special treat and praise.
+Start by taking them to the outside area where you want them to eliminate.
+When they relieve themselves, use a command that you’ll stick to, like “go potty,” and reward them with a special treat and praise.

-- Introduce him to his new family.
+- Introduce the puppy to their new family.
 If possible, do this one person at a time.
-Give him a chance to meet each of you quietly.
+Give your dog a chance to meet each of you quietly.
 Supervise young children.
 Discourage them from picking up the puppy.
-Let them hold him in their laps with your help.
+Let them hold them in their laps with your help.

 - Minimize stress and excitement.
-Don’t invite friends and neighbors over to meet him yet.
+Don’t invite friends and neighbors over to meet the dog yet.
 That will be important very soon, but should not start on the first day.

 - Introduce other family pets.
 Puppies are still developing their communication skills and don’t understand the rules set in place by adult dogs.
-As long as an adult dog’s behavior is appropriate when correcting a puppy, it’s okay if she growls a little.
+As long as an adult dog’s behavior is appropriate when correcting a puppy, it’s okay if they growl a little.
 If the elder dog becomes agitated, separate or redirect the puppy.

 - Don’t interact with dogs outside your home.
-Because your puppy probably hasn’t gotten all of his shots, he shouldn’t interact with strange dogs or even walk where other dogs do.
+Because your puppy probably hasn’t gotten all of their shots, they shouldn’t interact with strange dogs or even walk where other dogs do.

 - Start enforcing rules.
 The puppy needs to learn the house rules from the very beginning.
 Praise good behavior.
-Set your rules ahead of time and stick to them, for example: Where do you want puppy to sleep?
-Is puppy allowed on furniture?
-Can puppy have food scraps from the table?
+Set your rules ahead of time and stick to them.
+For example, where do you want the puppy to sleep?
+Is the puppy allowed on the furniture?
+Can the puppy have food scraps from the table?